dandan002/Cycle-Accurate-MIPS/Partners.md

 >
 >> This programming assignment represents my own work in accordance with University regulations and the course syllabus.  /s/ Ada Lovelace

-- This programming assignment represents my own work in accordance with University regulations and the course syllabus.  /s/
+- This programming assignment represents my own work in accordance with University regulations and the course syllabus.  /s/ Kenzy Elshazly
-- This programming assignment represents my own work in accordance with University regulations and the course syllabus.  /s/
+- This programming assignment represents my own work in accordance with University regulations and the course syllabus.  /s/ Daniel Jung
-- This programming assignment represents my own work in accordance with University regulations and the course syllabus.  /s/
+- This programming assignment represents my own work in accordance with University regulations and the course syllabus.  /s/ Max Gonzalez Saez-Diez
 - This programming assignment represents my own work in accordance with University regulations and the course syllabus.  /s/ Kayla Waitman